austinmama/vsrx/vsrx-basics.md

 {:note: .note}
 {:important: .important}

-# Performing vSRX basics
+# Performing additional vSRX tasks
 {: #performing-ibm-cloud-juniper-vsrx-basics}

 You can configure and maintain your {{site.data.keyword.vsrx_full}} in a variety of ways, either through a remote console session through SSH or by logging into the Juniper web management GUI.
 {: shortdesc}

-Configuring the vSRX outside of its shell and interface can produce unexpected results and is not recommended.
+Configuring the vSRX outside of its shell and interface may produce unexpected results and is not recommended.
 {: note}

 ## Accessing the device using SSH